 Intelligent skeptics have asked, “But, aren’t these themes so universal that they appear everywhere?
 How can you be sure that JKR is using any particular system?”
 The query is valid.
 These themes are universal.
-The Hero Journey is all over literature, as are the symbols of Alchemy.
+The hero’s journey is all over literature, as are the symbols of alchemy.
 Additionally, there are a multitude of explanations about just what the Alchemical processes are, and they vary from culture to culture and from analysis to analysis.
-It seems probable therefore, that at least some of our speculation may have little or nothing to do with JKR’s intentions when writing the books.
+It seems probable, therefore, that at least some of our speculation may have little or nothing to do with JKR’s intentions when writing the books.
 Only she knows for sure.
-However, there are some symbols that she has used so beautifully and clearly, and in a manner so consistent with their Alchemical meanings that those of us with an interest in these things busily look for more.
+However, there are some symbols that she has used so beautifully and clearly, and in a manner so consistent with their alchemical meanings, that those of us with an interest in these things busily look for more.

-Any effort to analyze the roles of Voldemort, Snape and Draco must, however, take into account the fact that Jo is also writing ripping good mystery yarns, and these characters, as Harry’s adversaries, have a function in that regard.
+Any effort to analyze the roles of Voldemort, Snape, and Draco must, however, take into account the fact that Jo is also writing ripping good mystery yarns, and these characters, as Harry’s adversaries, have a function in that regard.
 Their possible strategies and motives could take the story in many directions and they are often used brilliantly to throw us off the track and confuse our various determined analyses.
-I, for one, was prepared for the fact that Dumbledore was probably going to die in HBP, and felt very smug and certain about my reasons why.
+I, for one, was prepared for the fact that Dumbledore was probably going to die in Harry Potter and the Half-Blood Prince and felt very smug and certain about my reasons why.
 However, I was as “Petrificus Totalified” as Harry when it was Snape who cast that curse.

 Humanity Lost = Paradise Lost

 In some ways the functions of the Terrible Trio are obvious.
 Voldemort certainly takes the archetypal “Darkest of the Dark” award.
-Even our sympathy for him as a child is tempered by his disturbing “Bad Seed” tendencies at age eleven.
-He suffers by comparison to Harry, who had such similarly humble beginnings, and yet was such a different little boy in both heart and mind.
+Even our sympathy for him as a child is tempered by his disturbing “Bad Seed” tendencies at age 11.
+He suffers in comparison to Harry, who has such similarly humble beginnings and yet is such a different little boy in both heart and mind.
 Young Tom Riddle’s salient feature, aside from his innate cruelty, seems to be his unwillingness to accept the very human necessity of death.
 By renouncing and resisting his mortality, he renounces his humanity.
 As he becomes less human, he builds his terrifying power over those who insist on embracing their humanity, and, therefore, their vulnerability.
-He is the ultimate evil, and represents that which must be conquered in order for Harry to realize his alchemical perfection.
+He is the ultimate evil and represents that which must be conquered in order for Harry to realize his alchemical perfection.

 Full integration of our human and spiritual selves is the goal and outcome of spiritual alchemy.
 The Kingdom of Heaven cannot be achieved by trickery.
 Voldemort must become human, and that means that the Dark Lord (who refuses his humanity) must be defeated.
 The Dark Lord (in the sense of “the one who renounces his humanity”) will be defeated when all of his Horcruxes are destroyed and he is once again vulnerable to death.
 But what about the rest of Tom Riddle?
 Is there enough left of Tom Riddle to survive the defeat of Voldemort?

 I cannot help but note that JKR never actually uses the verb “kill” to describe what must happen to Voldemort or, for that matter, what Dumbledore did to Grindelwald.
-Harry uses the word “kill”, and Dumbledore affirms Harry’s interpretation at the end of OotP, but the Prophecy and the Chocolate Frog card are phrased differently.
-In the Prophecy, “The One” is described as having the power to vanquish the Dark Lord.
+Harry uses the word “kill,” and Dumbledore affirms Harry’s interpretation at the end of Harry Potter and the Order of the Phoenix, but the prophecy and the Chocolate Frog card are phrased differently.
+In the prophecy, “the One” is described as having the power to vanquish the Dark Lord.
 It also says “either must die at the hand of the other” and that “neither can live while the other survives.”
-It would have been very easy to write that the one with the power to kill the Dark Lord approaches, and that one of them must kill the other.
-Jo has said that she chose the words of the Prophecy carefully.
+It would have been very easy to write that the one with the power to kill the Dark Lord approaches and that one of them must kill the other.
+Jo has said that she chose the words of the prophecy carefully.
 So why those particularly slippery and hard-to-pin-down words?
-On Dumbledore’s Chocolate Frog card she used the term “defeat” of Grindelwald.
+On Dumbledore’s Chocolate Frog card, she uses the term “defeat” of Grindelwald.
 Again, not “kill.”
 Why?

 I do think that there will be a connection between how Dumbledore defeated Grindelwald, and how Harry will vanquish Voldemort, as I’ve said in another editorial.
 And I think one major connection is that it won’t involve direct “killing.”
 It may have to do with the inability of Riddle’s tiny, mutilated soul to withstand the forces of Love that surround Harry.
-Without his Horcruxes, will Voldemort be as confident as he was in GoF or OotP?
+Without his Horcruxes, will Voldemort be as confident as he is in Harry Potter and the Goblet of Fire or Order of the Phoenix?
 Will he know when they are all gone?
 He wasn’t aware of the diary’s destruction, but what about when all that is left of his soul is the tiny shred that resides in his new body?
 Will it diminish his power?
 Weaken him?
 Will he miscalculate the actions of Harry’s friends and supporters, because love and loyalty are such mysteries to him?
 Will his weakened, reduced soul collapse under his own AK?
 As much as I wrack my brain, I cannot pin down just what our brilliant author has in mind, and for this I thank her.
 Although I’m having a grand time speculating, I truly want her to “get me” with the series conclusion.
 I confess I don’t want to figure it out.
 (Some editorialist, huh?)

 As for Draco and Snape, these “Dark and Darker” characters are ever present in Harry’s story, confusing us with regard to their motives and ultimate loyalties.
 This is part of their function within the mystery: they keep us off balance and guessing (and glued to the page).